1. Introduction

 Below, we answer the most recurring questions about cloud investments : from what really impacts the invoice to how to calculate the return on investment (ROI) and optimize spending without giving up performance.

-1) What are the main factors that influence the cost of the cloud?
+1) What are the main factors that influence cloud costs?

 The main factors are: the adopted pricing model (such as pay-a-you-go , reserved or hybrid instances), data storage and transfer volume, processing use (such as CPUs, GPUS and TPUS), security and compliance , and in Brazil the exchange rate variation.
 Poorly planned architectures and absence of governance also contribute significantly to increased costs.

-2) How to reduce cloud computing spending without compromising performance?
+2) How can I reduce cloud computing spending without compromising performance?

 It is possible to optimize costs without losing performance by applying practices such as: automatic out -of -use instance shutdown, provisioning automation, correct choosing the instance type, demand -based scaling and use of intelligent storage.
 Fine discipline also helps to make data -oriented decisions, ensuring operational and financial efficiency.

-3) Which cloud provider has the best cost-effective?
+3) Which cloud provider offers the best cost-benefit?

 It depends on the maturity and needs of the company.
 Oracle, AWS, Azure and Google Cloud offer robust solutions, but charge in dollars, which can generate instability for Brazilian companies.
 Models such as Skyone, with real pricing and continuous technical support, deliver greater predictability and efficiency to companies that seek financial control and sustainable growth.

-4) How to calculate the cloud ROI for my company?
+4) How do I calculate cloud ROI for my company?

 ROI (return on investment) in cloud can be calculated by comparing operational gains (such as increased productivity, scalability, downtime and agility) with the total costs involved (infrastructure, support, migration and management).
 The challenge is also to include the avoided costs, that is, the waste that ceases to happen due to efficient practices.

-5) What tools help in control and optimization of cloud costs?
+5) What tools help control and optimize cloud costs?

 There are several native tools from the providers themselves (such as AWS Cost Explorer, Azure Cost Management, Google Cloud Billing and Oracle Cloud Cost estimator), as well as Specialized FinoS solutions.
 In addition, shared management platforms, such as Skyone's, offer technical and strategic support to identify waste, design growth and ensure intelligent use of resources.